binaryphile/binaryphile.github.io/_posts/2018-09-02-approach-bash-like-a-developer-part-22-data-types.md

 myhash[key]=myvalue
 myarray[index]=myvalue
 {% endhighlight %}

+For a hash, you must declare the variable with *declare -A* before assigning values this way.

 For arrays, assigning to the unsubscripted name is the same as assigning to the zeroth element.
 Expanding the unsubscripted name also expands